23 Unique Things to do in Tofino for the Nature & Food Enthusiast

 Virgin Falls, Vancouver Island

-It's a lot of fun driving into the back country to explore the wilderness around Tofino.
+It's a lot of fun driving into the backcountry to explore the wilderness around Tofino.
 One of the best scenic spots is Virgin Falls, however you will need a 4x4 to get there.
 It takes about 1.5 hours of driving through forest roads to reach the magnificent waterfall.
 The roads aren't scary at all and honestly, you could do about 80% of it in a 2WD car.
 It's the last stretch that you need the 4x4.

 How to get to Virgin Falls from Tofino

-• Drive south towards Ucluelet on highway 4
+• Drive south towards Ucluelet on Highway 4

 • Take a left on West Road and take it across the Kennedy River Bridge

 • Once across the bridge, turn left onto Deer Bay Road.
-From the Kennedy River Bridge it's 31 km to the falls.
+From the Kennedy River Bridge, it's 31 km to the falls.

 • Keep driving until you reach the end of the blocked road.

-• From the end of the road it's a 2 minute walk to the falls.
+• From the end of the road, it's a 2 minute walk to the falls.
 Just follow the sound of the falls and you will find it.

 Detailed instructions with a map are available here.